CLAIMING A WASHINGTON'S

 This address is also on the back of your ticket.

-For prizes of $601 and more, download a Lottery prize claim form and W-9.
-Complete both forms and mail them with your winning tickets.
-These forms are required for tax purposes.
+For prizes of $601 and more, download a Winner Claim Form/Substitute W-9.
+Complete form and mail with your winning tickets.
+This form is required for tax purposes.
+NOTE: This form requires two signatures.

 NOTE: All Lottery prizes of $100,000 must be claimed in person at a Lottery office.
 Due to the claim process involved, please call your nearest Lottery office in advance to make an appointment to claim and receive important information on what identification to bring.